methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-09-06-a-journey-to-modern-day-it-relevance.md

 ---
   title: A Journey to modern-day IT relevance
+toc: true
+toc_label: "Contents"
+excerpt: "We keep hearing this term day in and day out it seems.
+Attending conferences, meet-ups and other social events keep pushing this down our throats in..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 We keep hearing this term day in and day out it seems.
 Attending conferences, meet-ups and other social events keep pushing this down our